slatedocs/slate/source/includes/_transaction_schedules.md

 ID | ID of the transaction schedule. process_date | The initial date to begin withdrawing funds. (e.g. November 20, 2016) installments | The number of installments.
-Leave blank to continue withdrawing funds indefinitely. comment | A places to enter notes for the transaction schedule. next_process_date | The next date that funds will be withdrawn. financial_transactions | A list of financial transactions generated as a result of the payment schedule specified.
+Leave blank to continue withdrawing funds indefinitely. comment | A place to enter notes for the transaction schedule. next_process_date | The next date that funds will be withdrawn. financial_transactions | A list of financial transactions generated as a result of the payment schedule specified.